new-church/sc-www/content/contact/_index.md

 The Swedenborg Centre's official opening hours are 10.30am to 4pm Monday to Friday (except for public holidays and during the Christmas/New Year holiday season).
 The Centre is occasionally open after-hours for meetings, or at other times by appointment.

-**Due to limited staffing, we recommend visitors to telephone the Centre before coming.**
+**Due to limited staffing, we recommend visitors phone the Centre before coming.**

 ### Staff: Director - Joe Vandermeer